 Here, take a look for yourself:

-The title screen is just a cartoon version of the box cover, reinforcing the idea of a non-realistic game and the title theme (composed by the legendary Rob Hubbard) is quite good.
+The title screen is just a cartoon version of the box cover, reinforcing the idea of a humoristic game and the title theme (composed by the legendary Rob Hubbard) is quite good.

 All matches occur in the same boxing arena, called the EA Palace.
-The game’s graphics are quite colourful (despite being in EGA) and all the characters, ranging from the boxers to the announcer, the referee and even the audience, are all well detailed.
+The game’s EGA graphics are quite colourful and all the characters, including the boxers, the announcer, the referee and even the audience, are all well detailed.

 Although the keyboard controls are quite responsive, I recommend the use of a gamepad.
 The controls are quite simple: the directional pad (or keypad) for movement and defence and two buttons for punching; one for jabs, the other for crosses and both simultaneously for uppercuts.

-The game uses a third person view but the controls feel kind of isometric.
+The game uses a third-person view but the controls feel kind of isometric.
 Still, they’re easy to learn and master.
-The hit detection, however, isn’t always perfect, especially if the boxers are very close to each other, but positioned in a weird angle.
+The hit detection, however, isn’t always perfect, especially if the boxers are very close to each other, but positioned in a diagonal line from each other.

 And just like the title says, any boxer can throw low blows, which are hilarious to see if connected.
 However, since it’s an illegal move, if you are caught doing it 3 times, you’ll be automatically disqualified.
-You have to be patient and observant to know the perfect time to throw these and not be caught.
-However, your opponent can also throw low blows (each boxer has its own characteristic low blow) and they never get caught!
+You have to be patient and observant to know the perfect time to throw these and not be caught by the ref.
+However, your opponent can also throw low blows (each boxer has its own characteristic low blow) and they are never get caught!

-With just seven opponents, the game isn’t big and depending on your skill, you’ll finish it in no time.
+With just 7 opponents, the game isn’t big and depending on your skill (and how many low blows you throw), you’ll finish it in no time.

-Low Blow is obviously inspired by Punch Out, down to the cartoonish looks and humour, but it tries to be its own game with its own identity and to a certain degree, it succeeds.
-If you want to play a charming little boxing game and don’t have a Nintendo console, then try this one!
+Low Blow is obviously inspired by Punch-Out, down to the cartoonish looks and humour, but it tries to be its own game with its own identity and to a certain degree, it succeeds.
+It aged more or less well and although it’s eclipsed by better boxing games, it’s still fun to play every now and then.
+So, if you want to play a charming little boxing game and don’t have a Nintendo console, then give it a shot!
 You can even play it in your browser here.

 And that’s it for now!
 Join us next time when we’ll take a look at a game based on a famous franchise geared towards children.
-Till then, keep on playing.
+Till then, keep on boxing and playing.